-Global marketing research should be linked to the decision-making process within the firm.
+Market research should be linked to the decision-making process within the firm.
 The recognition that a situation requires action is the initiating factor in the decision-making process.

-Even though most firms recognize the need for domestic marketing research this need is not fully understood for global marketing activities.
+Even though most firms recognise the need for domestic market research, this need is not fully understood for global marketing activities.
 Most SMEs conduct no international market research before they enter a foreign market.
-Often decisions concerning entry into and expansion in overseas markets and the selection and appointment of distributors are made after a subjective assessment of the situation.
+Often, decisions concerning entry and expansion in overseas markets and the selection and appointment of distributors are made after a subjective assessment of the situation.
 The research done is usually less rigorous, less formal and less quantitative than in LSEs.
 Furthermore, once an SME has entered a foreign market, it is likely to discontinue any research of that market.
 Many business executives therefore appear to view foreign market research as relatively unimportant.

-A major reason that firms are reluctant to engage in global marketing research is a lack of sensitivity to cross-cultural customer tastes and preferences.
-What information should the global marketing research/DSS provide?
+A major reason that firms are reluctant to engage in global market research is the lack of sensitivity to cross-cultural customer tastes and preferences.
+What information should the global market research/DSS provide?

-Table 5.1 summarizes the principal tasks of global marketing research, according to the major decision phases of the global marketing process.
+Table A.2 summarises the principal tasks of global market research, according to the major decision phases of the global marketing process.
 As can be seen, both internal (firm-specific) and external (market) data are needed.
 The role of a firm's internal information system in providing data for marketing decisions is often forgotten.

-How the different types of information affect the major decisions are thoroughly discussed in the different parts and chapters of this book.
+How the different types of information affect the major decisions have been thoroughly discussed in the different parts and chapters of this book.
 Besides the split between internal and external data, the two major sources of information are primary data and secondary data: